-Role Purpose:
+Role purpose:

-Working as a Regulatory Analyst within the Utility Regulator, you will be responsible for providing analysis and advice on energy (electricity and gas) and water issues, as they relate to NI consumers, and to the companies we regulate.
+Working as a Regulatory Analyst within the Utility Regulator, you will be responsible for providing analysis and advice on energy (electricity and gas) and water issues, as they relate to Northern Ireland consumers, and to the companies we regulate.
 In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the climate change transition.

-You will have the opportunity to work across a variety of functions within a teambased environment, and actively contribute to the delivery of Utility Regulator aims and objectives.
+You will have the opportunity to work across a variety of functions within a team-based environment, and actively contribute to the delivery of Utility Regulator aims and objectives.

-This role is ideally suited for someone with good analytical skills, excellent communication skills and the ability to build and maintain open positive stakeholders relationships.
-Alongside these interpersonal skills, any previous experience within a regulated sector, consumer protection/advocacy role, or understanding of the legal and regulatory framework underpinning regulation would be an advantage.
+This role is ideally suited for someone from a background in regulation, consumer advocacy, finance, economics, accountancy or engineering.
+However, we welcome applications from candidates with good analytical and problem-solving skills, excellent communication skills and the ability to build and maintain open and positive stakeholder relationships.
+Alongside these interpersonal skills, any previous experience within a regulated sector, consumer protection/advocacy role or understanding of the legal and regulatory framework underpinning regulation, would be an advantage.

-Key Contacts: Internal: Board, CEO, Directors, other colleagues within the Utility Regulator.
-External: Government Departments, other Regulators, statutory bodies, regulated companies, consultants and legal advisors
+Key contacts Internal: Board and all colleagues within the Utility Regulator.
+External: Government Departments, other Regulators, statutory bodies, regulated companies, consultants and legal advisors.

-Key Responsibilities
+Key responsibilities

-- To support the Chief Executive, Board and Leadership Team of the Utility Regulator. - To support the Utility Regulator in the delivery of the annual forward work and the corporate strategy, and provide a value for money service, underpinned by good governance and project management. - To monitor, report and present on policy area, project status and issues to management and Board. - To ensure that a project plan, governance structure and other project management practices are in place, to ensure effective management of your activities. - To ensure effective and positive relationships and partnership working with other parts of the Utility Regulator. - To analyse qualitative and quantitative data from a wide range of sources in order to produce timely insights and reports to inform regulatory development, and in doing so take a structured approach to problem-solving. - To maintain and create policies, controls, process and standards, and ensuring policy and regulatory compliance. - To build and maintain a strong expert knowledge of your relevant policy area, investing in continuing professional development where appropriate. - To monitors and anticipates legislative and/or societal changes and to assess the impacts of these changes on regulation and consumers. - To review and challenge submissions made by energy and water companies. - To provide effective solutions to address emerging policy issues or challenges in your area of responsibility. - To develop clear and concise management papers and policy documents (such as consultations, decisions and guidance). - To lead projects as required, and in-line with best practice project management principles. - To proactively look to maximise the Utility Regulator's core statutory objective to protect the interests of energy and water consumers in Northern Ireland. - To manage and develop constructive stakeholder relationships within government and industry to influence positive change to regulation in Northern Ireland. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.
+- To support the Chief Executive, Board and Leadership Team of the Utility Regulator. - To support the Utility Regulator in the delivery of our annual forward workplan and the corporate strategy, and provide a value for money service, underpinned by good governance and project management. - To monitor, report and present on policy area, project status and issues to management and Board. - To ensure that a project plan, governance structure and other project management practices are in place, to ensure effective management of your activities. - To ensure effective and positive relationships and partnership working with other directorates of the Utility Regulator. - To analyse qualitative and quantitative data from a wide range of sources to produce timely insights and reports to inform regulatory development, and in doing so, take a structured approach to problem-solving. - To maintain and create policies, controls, process, and standards, and ensuring policy and regulatory compliance. - To build and maintain a strong expert knowledge of your relevant policy area, investing in continuing professional development where appropriate. - To monitor and anticipate legislative and/or societal changes and to assess the impacts of these changes on regulation and consumers. - To review and challenge submissions made by energy and water companies. - To provide effective solutions to address emerging policy issues or challenges in your area of responsibility. - To develop clear and concise management papers and policy documents (such as consultations, decisions, and guidance). - To lead projects as required, and in-line with best practice project management principles. - To proactively look to maximise the Utility Regulator's core statutory objective to protect the interests of energy and water consumers in Northern Ireland. - To manage and develop constructive stakeholder relationships within government and industry to influence positive change to regulation in Northern Ireland. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.

-This list is not exhaustive and the successful candidate will be required to carry out other duties as allocated by Management.
+This list is not exhaustive, and the successful candidate will be required to carry out other duties as allocated by Management.